bobthemighty/blog-code-samples/ports-and-adapters/moar_pythonic.md

 might be worth a look too.
 You'd probably want to use `frozen=True` to replicate the immutabilty of namedtuples...

-But for handlers, use of a class is probably more up for debate:
+But for handlers, use of a class is definitely more up for debate:

 ```python
 class ReportIssueHandler(Handles[messages.ReportIssueCommand]):